teddynted/website-content/content/blog/scheduling-ssh-job-on-aws-lambda.md

-How to schedule an ssh cron job on AWS Lambda(Node.js) function to upload a csv file to an EC2 instance, The job will run between Monday and Friday at 3am.
+How to schedule an ssh cron job on AWS Lambda(Node.js) function to upload a csv file to an EC2 instance?
+A job that will run every week between Monday and Friday at 3am.

 _Cron Jobs are used for scheduling tasks to run on the server.
 They're most commonly used for automating system maintenance or administration._